Jeremy enjoys gaming when not helping manage the college he graduated from.

 While he's gained some impressive competition, Sonic remains the franchise's overall-fastest character.
 His top speed seemingly rises and falls between games, but this is likely because Sonic rarely utilizes his full power.
 Even without his Super Sonic transformation, we've seen Sonic defeat foes like Ultimate Emerl (in less than 30 seconds!) and Perfect Chaos.

 So how fast is Sonic?
-His base speed exceeds Mach 1, which is 768 miles per hour.
-But when pushed to his limit, he can go hypersonic (several thousand mph) or even exceed the speed of light (186,282 miles per second)!
+His base speed exceeds Mach 1, which is 768 miles per hour (mph).
+When pushed to his limit, he can go hypersonic (several thousand mph) or even exceed the speed of light (186,282 miles per second)!

 Transformations in Sonic the Hedgehog